-- Operations cannot begin or continue due to threats to Covered Employers, Employees or property, or when civil authorities recommend that work not begin or continue; - (2) Operations cannot begin or continue because public utilities fail to supply electricity, water, or gas, or there is a failure in the public utilities or sewer system; - (3) Operations cannot begin or continue due to: acts of nature (including but not limited to flood, fire, explosion, earthquake, tidal wave, drought), war, civil unrest, strikes, or other cause not within the Covered Employer's control; - (e) Nothing in this Section shall be construed to prohibit a Covered Employer from providing greater advance notice of Employee's work schedules and/or changes in schedules than that required by this Section.
+- (d) Exceptions.
+The requirements of this Section shall not apply under any of the following circumstances: - (1) Operations cannot begin or continue due to threats to Covered Employers, Employees or property, or when civil authorities recommend that work not begin or continue; - (2) Operations cannot begin or continue because public utilities fail to supply electricity, water, or gas, or there is a failure in the public utilities or sewer system; - (3) Operations cannot begin or continue due to: acts of nature (including but not limited to flood, fire, explosion, earthquake, tidal wave, drought), war, civil unrest, strikes, or other cause not within the Covered Employer's control; - (4) Mutually agreed-upon work Shift swaps or coverage among Employees. - (e) Nothing in this Section shall be construed to prohibit a Covered Employer from providing greater advance notice of Employee's work schedules and/or changes in schedules than that required by this Section.